LUXTACO/EarTrumpetFxSoundFix/README.md

 ## Installation
 1. Download the latest release
+2. Move your shortcut into the shortcuts folder
-2. Run the executable
+3. Run the executable
-3. (Optional) Add to startup programs for automatic operation
+4. (Optional) Add to startup programs for automatic operation

 ## Related Issues
 - [EarTrumpet Issue #977](https://github.com/File-New-Project/EarTrumpet/issues/977)